 - Owner - This People Column allows the team to assign the team member responsible for each task.
 The People Column is a really helpful way to create accountability and to help our team visualize workload distribution and avoid over-allocating tasks.

-- Estimated SP - We can use this Numbers Column to mark how long each task is expected to take so that we can properly allot tasks to each sprint.
+- Estimated SP - We can use this Numbers Column to mark how long each task is expected to take in story points so that we can properly allot tasks to each sprint.
 The column settings can be customized to show different units, such as days or hours, and we can add a summary to calculate total time or effort within a group.

 - Status - This Status Column helps us track where everything in our board stands at all times!
 We've also added several other Status Columns and have customized the labels to indicate priority, type of task, and role.